 Agricultural Land share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Agricultural Land's is 1.0163.
-This would suggest that Agricultural Land's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Agricultural Land's is 1.0379.
+This would suggest that Agricultural Land's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Agricultural Land overview

 Agricultural Land Trust engages in the investment and rental of rural properties in Australia.
 The company is based in Adelaide, Australia.

 Frequently asked questions

 How to invest in the OD6 Metals IPO